lambda-client/lambda/README.md

 ```
 If you use more than one then it must be in that order.

-Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of KAMI\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.
+Build is required, `mkdir` makes the `mods/1.12.2` directory, `rmOld` removes old versions of KAMI and Blue KAMI\* in that directory, and `copy` copies the build release to the `mods/1.12.2` directory.

-\*`rmOld` removes any jars ending in `-release.jar`, which is the format KAMI uses.
+\*`rmOld` removes any jars ending in `-release.jar`, which is the format KAMI used and that Blue KAMI uses.
 If you use any other mod that uses that naming scheme please remove old versions manually.

 If you prefer copying it manually, find a file in `build/libs` called `KAMI-<kamiVersion>-**release**.jar` which you can copy to the `mods/1.12.2` folder of a minecraft instance that has forge installed.

 Note: This assumes your minecraft folder is in the default location under your home folder.

-Note: Any argument other then `build` assumes you downloaded KAMI to a nested folder inside your home folder.
+Note: Any argument other then `build` assumes you downloaded Blue KAMI to a nested folder inside your home folder.
 For example `~/Downloads/KAMI` or `~/Documents/KAMI`.
 This will be fixed as per [issue #15](https://github.com/S-B99/KAMI/issues/15)

 #### Windows
 You can build by running these commands in a terminal with the current directory being KAMI.
 (EG. `cd C:\Users\Username\Downloads\KAMI`)